Wednesday, March 31, 2010

 Step 1.
 Take an empty 2-liter soda bottle.
 Cut off the top (at the point where the slope meets the straight part)

 Step 2.
-Place honey combs or other goodies inside th
+Place honey combs or other goodies inside the bottle.

 Step 4.
 Tape the bottom of the bottom to some board/folder/paper good that is flat and sturdy.